 The law requires employers to provide a safe and healthy workplace and to treat workers with dignity.
 Workers may remove themselves from situations that endanger health or safety without jeopardy to their employment.

-Local officials from the Ministry of Manpower are responsible for enforcing regulations on minimum wage and hours of work as well as health and safety standards.
-Penalties for violations include criminal sanctions, fines, and imprisonment (for violation of minimum wage law), which were generally sufficient to deter violations.
-Government enforcement remained inadequate, particularly at smaller companies, and supervision of labor standards continued to be weak.
-Provincial and local-level officials often did not have the technical expertise needed to enforce labor law effectively.
-The number of inspectors was inadequate to enforce compliance in a country of 250 million inhabitants, although the government substantially increased its labor inspectorate funding to IDR 143 billion ($10.2 million) with specific funds for enforcing child labor regulations.
-The ILO noted that low compensation for inspectors was a barrier to the creation of a professional inspectorate.
+Local officials from the Ministry of Manpower are responsible for enforcing minimum wage, work hours, and health and safety regulations.
+Penalties for violations include fines and imprisonment (for violation of the minimum wage law), which were generally commensurate with those for similar crimes.
+Government enforcement remained inadequate, particularly at smaller companies, and supervision of labor standards continued to be not fully enforced.
+Provincial and local officials often did not have the technical expertise needed to enforce labor law effectively.
+The number of inspectors was inadequate to enforce compliance, although in 2019 the government substantially increased its labor inspectorate funding, with a specific budget for enforcing child labor regulations.

-Authorities enforced labor regulations, including minimum wage regulations, only for the estimated 42 percent of workers in the formal sector.
-Workers in the informal sector, estimated to number approximately 74 million as of February 2018, did not receive the same protections or benefits as workers in the formal sector, in part because they had no legal work contract that labor inspectors could examine.
+Authorities enforced labor regulations, including minimum wage regulations, only for the estimated 43 percent of workers in the formal sector.
+Workers in the informal sector did not receive the same protections or benefits as workers in the formal sector, in part because they had no legal work contract that labor inspectors could examine.

 Plantation agriculture workers often worked long hours without government-mandated health insurance benefits.
 They lacked proper safety gear and training in pesticide safety.
 Most plantation operators paid workers by the volume of crop harvested, which resulted in some workers receiving less than minimum wage and working extended hours to meet volume targets.